janosgyerik/homepage/_posts/2013-03-25-hacking-contest-on-a-live-cd.markdown

 By completing this challenge you will become a better programmer:
 <ul>
-	<li><span style="line-height: 1.714285714; font-size: 1rem;">You will increase your awareness of the importance of security, and probably write more secure, more robust code in the future.</span></li>
+	<li>You will increase your awareness of the importance of security, and probably write more secure, more robust code in the future.</li>
 	<li>You will improve your skill of finding problems and weaknesses, which is the critical first step in optimization tasks.</li>
 	<li>You will have a wonderful time, and come out enlightened!</li>
 </ul>